LLNL/merlin/docs/user_guide/command_line.md

 Check the status of queues to see if there are any tasks in them and/or any workers watching them.

 If used without the `--spec` option, this will query any active queues.
-Active queues are queues that either have a worker watching them, tasks in the queue, or both.
+Active queues are queues that have a worker watching them.

+For more information, see the [Queue Information documentation](./monitoring/queues_and_workers.md#queue-information).

 **Usage:**